 Kasie West likes to write YA and eat Junior Mints.
 She also loves wakeboarding.
 She lives in California with her family.

-Jasmine never signed up to be a hero.
-She just wanted to get rich.
+Jasmine wanted to become rich, not be a hero.
 She graduates from small town smuggler to full on criminal mastermind so she can move out of her tiny apartment and pay off a large debt.
 Soon the heist is the least of her worries because she is thrust into a conspiracy involving all of Artemis.
 A killer purses her along with the law.
 She’s no hero, but she’s a great criminal and that’ll have to do.

 What Makes Artemis Unique?